-Property, plant and equipment, including that held under capitalized lease obligations, is stated at cost and depreciated using the straight-line method over the estimated life of the respective asset, as follows:
+Property, plant and equipment, including that held under capital lease obligations, is stated at cost and depreciated using the straight-line method over the estimated life of the respective asset, or the lease term if shorter, as follows:

-Building and improvements 3 15 years
+Building and improvements 3 - 15 years

-Machinery and equipment 3 10 years
+Machinery and equipment 3 - 10 years

-Furniture and fixtures 3 10 vears
+Furniture and fixtures 3 - 10 years

-PATENT COSTS
+PATENT AND LICENSE COSTS

 The Company capitalizes certain patent costs related to patent applications.
 Accumulated costs are amortized over the estimated economic life of the patents, not to exceed 17 years, using the straight-line method, commencing at the time the patent is issued.
-Costs related to patent applications are written off to expense at the time such patents are deemed to have no continuing value.
-At December 31, 1999 and 1998, total costs capitalized were \$718,000 and \$4,285,000 and the related accumulated amortization were \$9,000 and \$347,000, respectively.
-Patent expense totaled \$539,000, \$3,000, and \$365,000 in 1999, 1998 and 1997, respectively.
+Costs related to patent applications are charged to expense at the time such patents are deemed to have no continuing value.
+At December 31, 2000 and 1999, total costs capitalized were \$638,000 and \$718,000 and the related accumulated amortization were \$9,000 and \$9,000, respectively.
+Patent expense totaled \$305,000, \$539,000, and \$3,000 in 2000, 1999 and 1998, respectively.

-In December 1999, the Company sold its Encapsulated Cell Technology ("ECT") to Neurotech, S.A. for an initial payment of \$3,000,000, royalties on future product sales, and a portion of certain Neurotech revenues from third parties, in return for the assignment to Neurotech of intellectual property assets relating to ECT.
+In December 1999 the Company sold its Encapsulated Cell Technology ("ECT") to Neurotech, S.A. for an initial payment of \$3,000,000, which was paid in 2000, royalties on future product sales, and a portion of certain Neurotech revenues from third parties in return for the assignment to Neurotech

+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) of intellectual property assets relating to ECT.
 In addition, the Company retained certain non-exclusive rights to use ECT in combination with its proprietary stem cell technology and in the field of vaccines for prevention and treatment of infectious diseases.
 The patent portfolio that was sold had a net book value of \$3,180,000.
-The loss on this transaction and expenses related to the write-down of ECT are included in wind-down expenses on the Company's Consolidated Statement of Operations.
+In year 2000 the Company received \$74,300 representing a portion of revenues received by Neurotech from third parties.